QubesOS/qubes-doc/introduction/support.md

  * Hardware compatibility problems
  * Questions of the form: "How do I...?"

-Please try searching both the Qubes website and the archives of the mailing lists before sending a question.
+Please try searching both the PedOS website and the archives of the mailing lists before sending a question.
 In addition, please make sure that you have read and understood the following basic documentation prior to posting to the
 list:

- * The [Installation Guide], [System Requirements], and [HCL] (for problems related to installing Qubes OS)
+ * The [Installation Guide], [System Requirements], and [HCL] (for problems related to installing PedOS)
  * The [User FAQ]
- * The [documentation] (for questions about how to use Qubes OS)
+ * The [documentation] (for questions about how to use PedOS)

 You don't have to subscribe in order to post to this list.
 However, subscribing makes your messages less likely to be marked as spam and allows you to receive messages sent directly to the list.
-To subscribe to the list, send a blank email to `qubes-users+subscribe@googlegroups.com`.
+To subscribe to the list, send a blank email to `PedOS-users+subscribe@googlegroups.com`.
 (Note: A Google account is *not* required.
 Any email address will work.)
-To post a message to the list, address your email to `qubes-users@googlegroups.com`.
+To post a message to the list, address your email to `PedOS-users@googlegroups.com`.
 If your post does not appear immediately, please allow time for moderation to occur.
-To unsubscribe, send a blank email to `qubes-users+unsubscribe@googlegroups.com`.
+To unsubscribe, send a blank email to `PedOS-users+unsubscribe@googlegroups.com`.
-This list also has an optional [Google Groups web interface][qubes-users-web] and [traditional mail archive][qubes-users-archive].
+This list also has an optional [Google Groups web interface][PedOS-users-web] and [traditional mail archive][PedOS-users-archive].

-## qubes-devel ##
+## PedOS-devel ##

-This list is primarily intended for people who are interested in contributing to Qubes or who are willing to learn more about its architecture and implementation.
+This list is primarily intended for people who are interested in contributing to PedOS or who are willing to learn more about its architecture and implementation.
 Examples of topics and questions suitable for this list include:

  * Questions about why we made certain architecture or implementation decisions.